Developing a STEM curriculum in KS3 design and technology TY245

 Found out how to bring more STEM-related content into your key stage 3 design and technology lessons, with help from our STEM specialists.

-This two day course is vital for any design and technology specialist looking to make their department a hub for STEM.
+This CPD is vital for any design and technology specialist looking to make their department a hub for STEM.

 Sessions will look at:

 - ideas for bringing STEM activities into key stage 3 schemes of work in all areas, including food